nextpyp/pyp/docs/install/install-web.rst

      of the container will be visible to ``PYP``.
 To make files visible to ``PYP``, bind the directories containing those files into the container.
 Make those directories are also readable by the service account.

- * ``web.localDir``
-     Directory for storing the database and user data.

-     This location should have fast read/write speeds, ideally in local storage.
-     It also will need many GiB (or even TiB) of space available.
-     Make sure this directory is readable and writable by the service account.

-     The default location for this folder is in the installation folder (typically ``/opt/nextPYP``), but if the OS filesystem is not very large, you should consider moving the local folder to a filesystem with more available space.

-     When changing this setting, be sure to move existing local files to the new location.

 Here is an example of how to specify these options in the configuration file:

 .. code-block:: toml